dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_tasks_cfg.md

 # Nornir Service CFG Task

 Nornir service `cfg` task designed to send configuration to devices using SSH and Telnet.
-Nornir `cfg` can use Netmiko, Scrapli and NAPALM libraries to configure with devices.
+Nornir `cfg` can use Netmiko, Scrapli and NAPALM libraries to configure devices.

 ## Nornir CFG Sample Usage